 Completed Health Forms should be mailed to:

-If you do not supply these records to Health Services prior to or upon your arrival, you will be required to obtain immunization(s) at a charge of approximately $45 to $115 and insurance may not cover this expense.
-Please avoid this expense by providing your completed medical record to Health Services prior to or upon arrival.
+If you do not supply these records to Health Services prior to or upon your arrival, you will be required to obtain immunization(s) upon arrival and insurance may not cover this expense.
+Please avoid this expense by providing your completed medical record as soon as possible.

-As part of the health clearance process for new students, you are required to go thorough tuberculosis screening in accordance with state and county guidelines.
+As part of the health clearance process for new students, you are required to go through tuberculosis screening in accordance with state and county guidelines.
 This clearance process should be completed as soon as you arrive in Syracuse.
 If a chest x-ray is medically necessary for this clearance, it must be taken and read in the United States or Canada within 3 months of arrival.
-Therefore, please plan to have all your tuberculosis testing done as part of health clearance at the Syracuse University Health Services immediately after arrival on campus; do not attempt to complete this in your home country as the testing will need to be repeated in the US.
+Therefore, please plan to have all your tuberculosis testing done as part of health clearance at Crouse Medical Practice immediately upon arrival to campus; do not attempt to complete this in your home country as the testing will need to be repeated in the US.
 Returning students from Leave of Absence may or may not be required to have the testing done again.
-Please consult with the Health Services by e-mailing at firstname.lastname@example.org.
+Please consult with the Crouse Medical Services by calling 315-766-1628.

 There is no initial charge for the health clearance appointment.
 Charges will result if students require immunizations (e.g., MMR vaccines) or lab work related to a positive TB result.

 Failure to complete the health clearance in a timely fashion will result in a hold being placed on a student's account.